 This feature is available as part of the Honeycomb Enterprise plan.

-Metrics are stored in Honeycomb’s data store as “pulse events”.
+Metrics are stored in Honeycomb as fields on events.
 They can be queried just like any other data in a dataset.
-Individual metrics appear as fields on events, whose values are the measurement collected at the timestamp associated with the event.
+The values for any given metric field are the measurement collected at the timestamp associated with the event.
 Metric resources and attributes are also stored as fields, so you should be able to use the WHERE and GROUP BY clauses to plot specific timeseries.

 Multiple metrics will appear together on the same event if they were received at the same time, have the same timestamp, and share the same set of unique resources and attributes.
-Find out how Honeycomb converts metrics into pulse events.
+Find out how Honeycomb converts incoming metrics data into events.

 It may be useful to view infrastructure metrics for your systems alongside query results from non-metrics datasets.
 For instance, a system running out of memory, CPU, or network resources might be the reason for an out-of-compliance SLO or an alerting trigger, and seeing the graph of the problem alongside graphs of relevant system resources could confirm or deny this kind of hypothesis.